koneri

 For the Year 12s and 13s I produced a booklet that was their guide for the year, and

-it included a run through of the marking system, my expectations, a rough outline of deadlines for each project, a framework for analysing their work and
+it included a run through of the marking system, my expectations, a rough outline of deadlines for each project, a framework for analysing their work and most importantly a

 series of design briefs that they were going to be working from.
 In the past, I’d done only enough briefs for the year, and all the students did the same project at the same time.
 It was simple and straight forward, and made the marking a bit easier too as I could compare the outcomes very easily.